mohammadhussainshams7/SMART-GATE/README.md

 ## Description

 Smart Gate is dedicated to providing high-quality products and services in the field of Information Technology.
 We focus on developing software and infrastructure solutions, including hardware, networks, and software, to enhance the performance of our clients.

 # Usage
 ## Browse the website:

-### Homepage: Displays information about Smart Gate and our services.
+**Homepage**: Displays information about Smart Gate and our services.
-### Latest News: Shows recent updates and news articles in a swiper slider.
+**Latest News**: Shows recent updates and news articles in a swiper slider.
-### Contact: Provides contact information and social media links.
+** Contact**: Provides contact information and social media links.
-### Customizing Content:
+ Customizing Content:
 Modify the index.html file to update the content.
 Update styles in ./assets/css/style.css.
 Manage JavaScript functionality in the ./assets/vendor folder.